 Welcome to the Year 4 Class Page

-Mr Lucas is the Class Teacher.
+Mr Morris is the Class Teacher.

 This page will keep you well informed of what Year 4 are learning each term as well as important pieces of information.

 This half-term our English work has been based around the story ‘The Wild Girl’.
 To begin out learning we worked to explore the story in different ways, learning the model text by heart, using a combination of actions and story map pictures.
 We then worked to read the story as a reader and as a writer, picking out key aspects of the story which we liked and working to first imitate and then innovate these features in our own writing to make our work more interesting.
 To end our learning on ‘The Wild girl’ we took everything we had learned so far and used it to create a sequel story to the wild girl, continuing her adventure from where the original had story left off.